OECD and EU Clamp Down: New Reporting and Due Diligence Challenges for Investment Migration Advisors

 • OECD flags investment migration as high-risk for AML/Tax: expect “multi-layer” due diligence and tighter bank scrutiny under CRS.

-• EU legal and supervisory shift: the ECJ ruling against Malta's "golden passport" and a new EU AML Authority (AMLA) with sanctioning powers.
+• EU legal and supervisory shift: the ECJ ruling against Malta’s “golden passport” (April 2025) and the EU Anti-Money Laundering Authority (AMLA), operational since July 2025.

-• CRS compliance is moving from formality to enforcement: banks will treat CBI/RBI clients as higher risk for tax transparency checks.
+• CRS compliance is moving from formality to enforcement: banks now treat CBI/RBI clients as higher risk for tax transparency checks.

 • Advisers must upgrade source-of-wealth, tax residency mapping, and ongoing monitoring to protect clients and their own licenses.

-Investment migration is entering a new era of AML and tax transparency.
-The OECD and the EU are converging on tougher standards that directly affect citizenship- and residence-by-investment planning.
+Investment migration is in a new era of AML and tax transparency.
+The OECD and the EU have converged on tougher standards that directly affect citizenship- and residence-by-investment planning.
 For legal and advisory teams, this means rethinking due diligence, CRS compliance, and client banking strategies to withstand cross-border scrutiny.

 The OECD’s dedicated study on the Misuse of Citizenship and Residency by Investment Programmes concludes that CBI/RBI pathways are vulnerable to money-laundering, sanctions-evasion, and tax evasion risks, and calls for “multi-layer” due diligence at both program and financial-intermediary levels.
 In parallel, the European Commission’s 2019 assessment of investor citizenship and residence schemes in the EU warned of security, money-laundering and tax integrity concerns, urging stronger checks and better cooperation with financial institutions and tax authorities.